gem5/website/_pages/documentation/gem5-stdlib/1-tutorial-hello-world.md

 ```

 There exists many memory components to choose from within `gem5.components.memory`.
-Here we are using a single-channel DDR3 1600, and setting its size to 1GiB.
+Here we are using a single-channel DDR3 1600, and setting its size to 1 GiB.
 It should be noted that setting the size here is technically optional.
-If not set, the `SingleChannelDDR3_1600` will default to 8GiB.
+If not set, the `SingleChannelDDR3_1600` will default to 8 GiB.

 Then we consider the _processor_: